freaug/ART3400/lab_arduino/week_one/readme.md

+# Arduino Week One
 We will be using an Arduino <a href="https://docs.arduino.cc/hardware/uno-rev3" target="_blank">Uno</a> for class activities as well as a selection of electrical components.

+![arduino]

 An Arduino is a microcontroller that can be considered a self-contained system with a processor, memory, and peripherals and can be used as an embedded system.
 Most microcontrollers today are embedded in other machinery, such as automobiles, telephones, appliances, and peripherals for computer systems.
 [1] <a href="https://docs.arduino.cc/tutorials/uno-rev3/intro-to-board" target="_blank">Here</a> is a reference article about the Arduino Uno board.

 What are some objects you interact with every day that might have a microcontroller as part of their design?

-In this first week, we will only look at a few components from your kits.
+In this first week, we will only look at a few components from your kits listed below as well as circled in red in the following image.

+* Arduino Uno
+* USB Cable
 * Breadboard
 * Jumper Wire
 * LED (Light Emitting Diode)
 * RGB LED (Red Green Blue Light Emitting Diode)
 * Resistor
 * Buttons

+![components]

+## Lecture on Arduino

 ### Together: